 The furthest back a podium finish at Spa has come from is 21st.
 Lewis Hamilton completed this feat in 2016.
 Having started near the back due to multiple engine penalties, Hamilton fought back to a third place finishing position in the Grand Prix.

-2007, 2020 and 2021 are the only times on which the top three finished in the same order as they started.
+2007, 2020 and 2021 are the only seasons in which the top three finished in the same order as they started.

 There have only been three occasions on which none of the top three qualifiers have gone on to finish on the podium after a race at this track.
 It happened in 1986, 1987 and most recently in 1995.